alvin-ding123/Alvin-Ding/index.md

-## Welcome to GitHub Pages
+## Hello There!

-You can use the [editor on GitHub](https://github.com/alvin-ding123/website/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+This is my digital portfolio, created on GitHub.
+You can edit it [here(https://github.com/alvin-ding123/website/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.